mjhea0/thinkful-mentor/csv-data-analysis/readme.md

-# Python for Data Analysis: Analyzing CSV Data with Numpy and Pandas
+# Python for Data Analysis: Analyzing CSV Data with Numpy, Pandas, and Matplotlib

-In this intro tutorial, we're going to analyze a small dataset of the [U.S. crime rate](http://link) broken down by state using Numpy and Pandas.
+In this intro tutorial, we're going to analyze a small dataset of the [U.S. crime rate](http://link) broken down by state using Numpy, Pandas, and Matplotlib.
 After importing and organizing the data, we'll calculate some summary statistics as well as provide a graphical display of the data itself.

 ## Importing CSV Data